Overview

 Note that the Burst Time is twice the number you enter in the scenario generator.
 Even at a 1.0 second delay this will capture 6 shots during the C interval which is more than I have gotten in the past.

 I would leave the Priority and Corona numbers as they are.
 But this is the place to change them.
 Feel free to experiment if you like.
 I was happy with being able to capture 6 seconds of C (which is 3 second on either side of the predicted C point for an ideal moon.
+Version 3.0 will make significant changes in the scripting of total eclipses that will encourage you to use a faster corona time if you camera will support it.

 Focus